10 Best Vertical Ai Applications for December 2025

 Risk Factors

-- Negative free cash flow and profitability metrics
+- Negative free cash flow and path to profitability uncertainty

 | Metric | Value |